practisec/pwnedhub/README.md

     $ docker-compose run -p 5002:5002 app python ./pwnedapi.py
     ```

+5. Open a new tab and start the PwnedConfig application.

+    ```
+    $ docker-compose run -p 5003:5003 app python ./pwnedconfig.py
+    ```

-5. Visit the applications at http://www.pwnedhub.com:5000 and http://test.pwnedhub.com:5001.
+6. Visit the applications at http://www.pwnedhub.com:5000 and http://test.pwnedhub.com:5001.
-6. When done using PwnedHub, close all tabs and clean up the Docker environment with the following command:
+7. When done using PwnedHub, close all tabs and clean up the Docker environment with the following command:

     ```
     docker-compose down